15 1 8

 You could even rent out a spare bedroom in your home through Airbnb.

-Log into your favourite social media site, post a pic of your stuff, a price and tell the world they are available to rent.
+Log into your favorite social media site, post a pic of your stuff, a price, and tell the world they are available to rent.

 This can provide a nice income however it takes a lot of work to keep up and could cost you more if not set up properly.

 Maybe you have a section of your basement or part of your garage you’re not using, you could offer to store people’s stuff for a monthly fee.
 Make sure it is safe and secure though.